 The set of files for one instance of the server is stored separately from the files used by another server instance on the same system.
-Use the steps in "Creating the server instance" on page 56 for each new instance, including creation of the new instance user.
+Use the steps in the Creating the server instance section for each new instance, including creation of the new instance user.